 Fake Movies and Real Savings: How Two Recent Decisions Can Save Clients Thousands in Expert Fees

-Contact: Taylor P. Kordsiemon
+Written by: Taylor P. Kordsiemon

 In August this year, the Utah Supreme Court issued its decision in Luna v.
 Luna, 2020 UT 63 (Luna II).
 The majority and dissenting opinions can only be described as groundbreaking.
 The majority cites to a Reddit conspiracy theory regarding a nonexistent movie called “Shazaam” that starred the comedian Sinbad!
 Twenty-seven nuns make a surprise appearance!
 Justice Lee uses the phrase “mad respect” in dissent!
 Oh, and the court held that a party’s sworn deposition testimony does not constitute a binding judicial admission and can be contradicted with other credible evidence.